 Clivia miniata

-A member of the Amaryllis family, Clivia miniata is an elegant, slow-growing perennial favored for its arching, strap-shaped leaves and spectacular umbels of trumpet-shaped flowers.
+Clivia miniata is a member of the Amaryllis family, Clivia miniata is an elegant, slow-growing perennial favored for its arching, strap-shaped leaves and spectacular umbels of trumpet-shaped flowers.
 Native to South Africa, it is a resilient houseplant that thrives in low-light conditions where other flowering plants might struggle.
-Over time, it develops into a dense clump, making it a stunning architectural addition to indoor spaces.
+Give it bright, indirect light, moderate humidity, and a planter that lets excess water drain freely.

 Light